VincentVanCode101/ansible/README.md

 done

 ansible-playbook playbooks/chris_config/clone_dotfiles.yml
-ansible-playbook playbooks/system/de-chris.yml # Use with 'setxkbmap de-chris' (I guess you have to log-out and in again for this to take affect to activate the keyboard setting)
+ansible-playbook playbooks/chris_config/de_chris.yml # Use with 'setxkbmap de-chris' (I guess you have to log-out and in again for this to take affect to activate the keyboard setting)
 ```

 # Ponderings
-- should I instal node? npm? java? cpp-comiler? clang?
+- should I instal node? npm? nvm? java? cpp-comiler? clang?